v8/v8.dev/src/blog/jspi.md

 ### How can I use JSPI today?

-The JSPI is currently being standardized by the W3C WebAssembly WG.
-As of this writing, it is in phase 4 of the standards process.
+JSPI is currently [phase 4](https://github.com/WebAssembly/meetings/blob/main/process/phases.md#4-standardize-the-feature-working-group) in the W3C WebAssembly WG.
 This means that the specification has been voted on by the W3C Wasm CG -- it is effectively standardized.
-In addition, it is available in Chrome as of M137, and in Firefox as of  version 139.
+In addition, it is available in Chrome 137, and in Firefox 139.

 JSPI is available for Chrome on Linux, MacOS, Windows and ChromeOS, on Intel and Arm platforms, both 64 bit and 32 bit.